No, I Don’t Want to Censor the Word “Sex”

 The risks don’t stop there, either.

-Both the quantity and quality of BDSM content on TikTok has some kinksters worried.
+Both the quantity and quality of BDSM content on TikTok have some kinksters worried.
 It’s easy to find, ignores the important aspects of communication and safety, and may even violate the viewer’s consent.
 You can learn how to tie rope around wrists or make restraints out of a belt but not about the importance of preventing rope from slipping or avoiding nerve damage.
 You can easily find fake dominants but not mentors to steer you away from red flags.
 And none of this content is barred from minors.

 This isn’t to say that that aren’t plenty of informed and experienced folks on TikTok spreading the good word.
 There absolutely are!
 Some of these folks love being on KinkTok.
 But as the great Sunny Megatron points out, popularity reigns over education and quality.
 I’ve heard plenty of sex educators talk about their experiences.
 TikTok inconsistently bans sexual content, so users have to worry about that on top of trying to make the algorithm work for them.

-Nor is the potential for harm specific to TikTok.
-People have sustained injuries after being inspired by 50 Shades.
 It’s not just sex, either.
 It takes half an hour for teens to stumble upon self-harm content on TikTok.
+Nor is the potential for harm specific to TikTok or even social media.
+People have sustained injuries after being inspired by 50 Shades.
 Every site with a blog that relates even tangentially to sexuality includes information about potentially risky sexual and kinky activities, most of which is written by people with no experience (and much that is distilled down to near uselessness).

-Yet TikTok, with its short videos that are accessed almost entirely on mobile devices for free without age requirements, makes this information much more accessible to anyone and everyone without leaving room for all the caveats that go with it.
-There’s plenty of safety information to be found online, and some of it even exists on TikTok.
+Yet TikTok, with its short videos that are viewed almost entirely on mobile devices for free without age requirements, makes this information much more accessible to anyone and everyone without leaving room for all the caveats that go with it.
+Plenty of safety information can be found online, and some of it even exists on TikTok.
 But our shortened attention spans and the algorithms make it harder to find and absorb–if we even recognize the need for more information, to begin with!

 I learned pretty much everything I know about kink and BDSM from the Internet–and much of what I know about sex.
 I’m old school, however.
 I would rather read a blog post or book–and have read thousands of pages on the subject–than watch a 10-second video.
-My knowledge more often than not came from seasoned kinksters.
+My knowledge, more often than not, came from seasoned kinksters.

-I probably wouldn’t say the same if I were 15 or even ten years younger.
+I probably wouldn’t say the same if I were 15 or even 10 years younger.
 The internet, as it stands, is the only internet many people have ever known.
 It didn’t have to be and maybe doesn’t have to be still.
 But it is.
-TikTok could change if it wanted to, and a notable death and lawsuit would probably cause that to happen.
+TikTok could change if it wanted to, and a notable death and lawsuit would probably cause that.
 But it shouldn’t have to come to that.
 People should just care.

 In the meantime, care for yourself because no one else will.
 Look beyond TikTok for information that will protect your safety.
 Direct a hefty dose of skepticism to anyone who doesn’t mention safety, on TikTok or anywhere else.
 Proceed with caution.
 Your health, your livelihood, and your life might depend on it.